 One of BNG Bank's most significant client bases is comprised of local and regional governments.
 Dutch local authorities are not individually rated by ratings agencies and generally are unable to access the capital markets directly.
 Accordingly, local authorities generally manage their funding needs by borrowing from individual lenders such as BNG Bank and NWB Bank.
-The local authorities repay their loans using funds received from the central government or to a lesser extent income raised from local taxes and fees for local services.
-The financial relationship between the central and local government(s) in the Netherlands is such that the credit quality of the Dutch municipalities is equal to the State of the Netherlands (AAA (stable outlook) by Standard & Poor's).
+The local authorities repay their loans using income raised from local taxes and fees received for local services.
+The financial relationship between the central and local government(s) in the Netherlands is such that the credit quality of the Dutch municipalities is equal to the State of the Netherlands (AA+ by Standard & Poor's).
 Loans to Dutch municipalities are therefore zero-percent risk weighted by DNB.